KaiLemke/backup/README.md

 an incremental one per day.
 In im my config it will encrypt the backups and create PAR2 repair files.

+Directories containing large files or sensitve data are backed up separately, because this one is thought to be stored online.

 # Requirements

 * [dar](http://dar.linux.free.fr)